 Yuval Noah Harari: Homo sapiens as Gods of creation and destruction

 The advancements of mankind are both incredible and terrifying in equal measure.
-This quote from one of our other favourite authors, Yuval Noah Harari, is a thought-provoking note to end on:
+One of my other favourite authors, Yuval Noah Harari, echoes Hawkings observations.
+This quote from his book Sapiens is a thought-provoking note to end on: